top of page

 10. Ikiru (1952, Japan, dir.
 Akira Kurosawa)

-Story of a government clerk who finds out that he has terminal cancer (my optimistic nature shines forth again).
-The movie, and his life (the title means “To Live”), begins as he searches for a meaning to his life.
-Makes me cry just remembering him sing: “Inochi mijikashi, koi seyo otome….”
-(Life is brief, fall in love, young maidens) on the swings (watch the trailer).
+It's the story of a government clerk who discovers he has terminal cancer (my cheerful nature shining through again).
+The movie, Ikiru (which means "To Live"), follows his search for meaning in his remaining days.
+Just thinking about him singing "Inochi mijikashi, koi seyo otome..."
+(Life is brief, fall in love, young maidens) while on the swings makes me cry. (watch the trailer).

 Recent Posts